julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 title: "Blood and Soil: The Old Magic of Menstrual Offerings"
 permalink: /menstrual-blood-earth-ritual/
 excerpt: "Discover the ancient practice of offering menstrual blood to the Earth.
 Rooted in fertility rites, moon cycles, and folk traditions, this ritual honors the sacred bond between womb and soil."
+description: "A folklore and ritual guide to returning menstrual blood to the Earth for fertility, healing, protection, and ancestral connection.
+Learn traditional methods, chants, and safe practices."
 categories:
   - witchcraft-ritual
   - folklore-ancestral